 Selling Art In Local Gift Shops

 Many artists starting to sell their art are filled with excitement and drive.
-They dedicate a large amount of time enhancing their artistic skills, build an artist website or Etsy shop, upload images of their artwork, and wait for the sales to come in.
+They dedicate a large amount of time to enhancing their artistic skills, building an artist website or Etsy shop, uploading images of their artwork, and waiting for the sales to come in.

-After a couple of weeks posting images on social media and still waiting for their first sale, they become discouraged and lose their drive and motivation.
+After weeks of posting images on social media and waiting for their first sale, they become discouraged and lose their drive and motivation.

 To be able to sell your art online, you have to build name recognition and brand awareness.

-Building brand recognition is easier to do locally than it does with people you have never met online.
+Building brand recognition is easier locally than with people you have never met online.

-Start with your friends and family, and they will help by talking about your art with their friends.
+Start with your friends and family; they will help by discussing your art with their friends.

 Selling art in local stores and art craft fairs is another excellent way to build name recognition locally.

 Not sure how to sell art prints in stores?
 Here are some easy steps for placing your art prints in local stores.

 - Make A List Of Local Music Stores and Restaurants